Mindfulness Activities

 Good place to start

-🎧 Resourcing Practice For Chronic Pain by Alec Kassin (16 min)
+🎧 Resourcing Practice for Pain

 Additional practices to explore